carolinagles/data_science_projects/README.md

 This SQL query retrieves the `neighborhood_id` and `name` of neighborhoods whose names either contain the substring "Hare" (e.g., "O'Hare") or match exactly "Loop."
 It uses the `LIKE` operator to perform a pattern match.

-**Use Case**
-- **Targeted Neighborhood Analysis**: Extracts neighborhoods for targeted reporting or analysis, useful for tourism, urban planning, or business decision-making.
-- **Geographical Insights**: Identifying specific neighborhoods, such as "O'Hare" or "Loop," for further exploration in services or development.

 ```sql
 SELECT
     neighborhood_id,